My finances, my projects, my life

 For example, in the case of a residential property, such a lease would be a long-term contract between the tenant and the landlord.
 The landlord confers to the tenant the right to build and/or maintain a property; however they retain ownership of the land.
 The tenant enjoys all the rights associated with ownership of the property, and undertakes to maintain and improve it throughout the duration of the contract as if they were the owner.
 The value of the property must increase as a result of these works.
 As such, in addition to having to specify the exact term of the contract, the lease must also include a thorough inspection of the property.

 While the tenant does not own the property, they acquire the right to full enjoyment of the property against an annual payment (known as the “canon”).
-There are also leases that instead require a one-off payment the time of signature.
-Whichever you choose, the amount is to be freely agreed between the tenant and the landlord.
-There is no legal requirement for how much the canon should be, nor the conditions under which it should be paid.
+The amount is to be freely agreed between the tenant and the landlord.
+There is no legal requirement for how much the canon should be, nor the conditions under which it should be paid, except in specific cases, such as affordable housing where the amended regulation of October 13, 2023, determines the emphyteutic fee.
 If you have any questions or need more information, we encourage you to contact a professional.

 What is the term of the lease?